Lucy Maunder: Musical theatre

 Throughout 2013, Maunder starred opposite James Millar in Nancye Hayes' production of Noël and Gertie, a poignant take on the close relationship between Noël Coward and Gertrude Lawrence, including excerpts from several of his famous plays.
-The musical received glowing reviews in the local press as it travelled throughout New South Wales, Victoria and South Australia.
-Maunder received The Colleen Clifford Memorial Award for Best Actor in Music Theatre at the Sydney GLUG Awards in January 2014 for her performance.
+The musical received glowing reviews in the local press as it travelled throughout New South Wales, Victoria, and South Australia.
+Maunder received the 2013 Colleen Clifford Memorial Award for Best Actor in Music Theatre at the Glug Awards in Sydney in January 2014 for her performance.

 During July 2014, Victorian Opera cast Maunder in the role of Cinderella for Stephen Sondheim's Into the Woods.
 Directed by her father, Stuart Maunder, Lucy was applauded in Melbourne tabloids and both she and Stuart were nominated in their respective categories, Best Female Actor in a Supporting Role in a Musical for Lucy, and Best Direction of a Musical for Stuart, at the prestigious Helpmann Awards.

 In 2015, Maunder starred in Heathers: The Musical with the Hayes Theatre Company as Heather Chandler, in a production directed by Australian musical theatre and cabaret star Trevor Ashley, alongside Jaz Flowers as Veronica Sawyer, Stephen Madsen as Jason "J.D."
 Dean, Erin Clare as Heather McNamara, Libby Asciak as Heather Duke, Lauren McKenna as Martha Dunnstock/Pauline Fleming, Vincent Hooper as Ram Sweeney/Ram's Dad and Jakob Ambrose as Kurt Kelly/Kurt's Dad.

+In 2017, she starred in the role of Miss Honey in the Australian tour of Matilda the Musical, replacing Elise McCann.

 In 2020, Maunder starred as Catherine in Pippin at the Sydney Lyric Theatre.

-In 2021-22, Maunder starred as the adult Alison Bechdel in the Sydney Theatre Company and Melbourne Theatre Company’s co-production of Fun Home.
+In 2021-22, Maunder starred as the adult Alison Bechdel in the Sydney Theatre Company and Melbourne Theatre Company's co-production of Fun Home.